 My master also gave me the opportunity to draft a witness statement.
 Back in law school, drafting witness statements were a 7man job.
 So, when my master asked me to draft the witness statement, I was excited but at the same time petrified at the idea of having to draft a witness statement all by myself, as I was afraid I would not have been able to do a good job.

 To properly draft a witness statement, a lot of reading is required.
 Through drafting witness statements, I learnt that it is crucial to have read each and every document carefully, thoroughly and take note of all the details.
 In the end, I managed to prepare approximately 100 questions for the witness statement.

 Lastly, I was also asked to do some translation works on some of the documents.
 I would say translation works are fun and easy.
 I am glad that our Dewan Pustaka has made the translation work easier and quicker.

 To be honest, the working atmosphere in ACC is pretty good and harmonious.
 Everyone in the firm is nice and friendly.
 Even though, in my first week, I was still not familiar with every one’s working style and characteristics, but with time, we got along well for the duration I was there.

-Furthermore, music is always flowing out from the master’s room, it making the whole working ambience more relaxing and chill.
+Furthermore, music is always flowing out from the master’s room, making the whole working ambience more relaxing and chill.
 Apart from that, in ACC, we always have lunch together.
-During lunch time, we will chit chat accompanied by a little background music to complete the whole “dining experience”.
+During lunch time, we will chit chat, accompanied by a little background music to complete the whole “dining experience”.